Thank you for visiting the World Sickle Cell Day (WSCD) website.

 The World Sickle Cell day is celebrated across the globe with special emphasis in African Nations and Asia.
 The celebrations include a press, media campaigns, music shows, cultural activities, and talk shows.

 The main emphasis is hence on educating medical professionals, care givers, and associated personnel about prevention, research, and resources to minimize the complications due to sickle cell disease.
 Hence June 19th is devoted mainly to spread awareness, through talks, seminars, pamphlets, literature and consultations.

-This web site is created to share our World Sickle Cell Day Communities Cell-a-bration information and activities.
+This web site is created to encourage and share our World Sickle Cell Day Communities Cell-a-bration information and activities.